-COMM6801 - Social Change and Development Communication
+MC68A - Social Change and Development Communication

 The course will trace the role of theory and research related to information used to address problems of social change and development programmes.
 Students will understand what is meant by the term Social Change and Development Communication with views from various society change agents.
 They will be guided through the principles of social change and development communication from various perspectives.
 The course examines how grassroots and participatory strategies are being combined with communication technologies to promote social change in developing country contexts.
-The effectiveness of communication strategies (interpersonal, mass, and the Internet) to address problems where change in attitudes or behaviour is called for will be discussed.
+The effectiveness of communication strategies

+(interpersonal, mass, and the Internet) to address problems where change in attitudes or behaviour is called for will be discussed.
+A special topic of consideration will be the role of communication and information technology in development programmes or plans with a focus on the best practices in the Caribbean.

-COMM6701 - Communication Analysis and Planning
+MC67A - Communication Analysis and Planning

 This course exposes the student to the practical applications of communication as a tool in the development process.
 Following on from the preceding courses in the programme, in this course development embraces the human, social, environmental, economic and political processes which bring about change and improvement of human conditions and an empowerment of the individual to harness that change to his or her advantage.
 In this process the role which communication plays becomes very central.
 The course introduces students to the practical skills in developing communication support projects as integral parts of a development programme or strategy.
 In-class assignments take a case-study approach, using teamwork as well as opportunities for individual skills development, in order to allow the student greater understanding of and facility with how communication approaches and methods are integral to effective development programme design.
 On completion of the course, the student should be able to design workable communication for development programmes for specific situations and needs.

-COMM6803 - Disasters, Media and Communication
+MC68C - Disasters, Media and Communication